-The Board of the School adopts an annual appropriated budget for its general fund.
+The Board of the School adopts an annual appropriated budget for its major governmental funds.
 A budgetary comparison statement has been provided for the general fund to demonstrate compliance with the School's budget.

 The basic governmental fund financial statements can be found on pages 11 - 15 of this report.